Skip to main content

 What to look for when buying breakfast cereals:

 • Is it organic?
-Synthetic pesticides and herbicides threaten insect populations, contaminate water sources and can have ecosystem-wide knock-on effects.
-Look for organic certification to avoid ingredients grown with these chemicals, and to support farming methods that are more in tune with nature.
+Synthetic pesticides and herbicides threaten insect populations, contaminate water sources, and can have ecosystem-wide knock-on effects.
+Buying organic supports farmers using nature-based practices.

 Best Buys